 The holy grail of pricing is to base price on what customers value.
-The theory is that the more someone values something, the more they will pay.
-PSYCHOLOGY However, it also seems to be the case that people don't really know what they value or perhaps can be easily manipulated.
-A famous academic paper in 2006 by Dan Ariely, George Loewenstein, and Drazen Prelec was called 'Tom Sawyer and the Construction of Value.'
-It starts with a famous episode from Mark Twain's book about Tom Sawyer.
+The theory is that the more someone values something the more they will pay.
+Wise Words "There are two fools in any market: one that does not charge enough and the other that charges too much."
+Old Russian proverb MARKETING However, it also seems to be the case that people don't really know what they value or perhaps can be easily manipulated.
+A famous academic paper in 2006 by Dan Ariely, George Loewenstein and Drazen Prelec was called 'Tom Sawyer and the Construction of Value'.
+It starts with a famous episode from Mark Twain's book about Tom

+Sawyer.

 As a punishment, Tom's aunt gives him the chore of painting a fence.
 Tom doesn't want to do it and knows his friends will laugh at him when they pass by and see him working.
 However, Tom has a plan.
-When his friends show up, Tom applies himself to the task with real zeal and presents this tedious chore as a rare opportunity.
+When his friends show up Tom applies himself to the task with real zeal and presents this tedious chore as a rare opportunity.
 His friends then decide that they 'want in' on some of the fun.
-At first, Tom refuses, then finally, he gives in on the condition that they pay him.
+At first Tom refuses then finally he gives in on the condition that they pay him.
 They do and are happy to have the opportunity - a win/win for all and a fine example of how to construct value.

-Some of the seemingly most successful business models today are based on user-generated content, e.g., Twitter, Facebook.
+Some of the seemingly most successful business models today are based on user-generated content, e.g. Twitter, Facebook.
 Someone has made a lot of money out of these services, but it's certainly not the users that provided the content.
 Is this the equivalent of paying to paint fences on the Internet?

-In conclusion All these examples show how difficult it is to price something.
+In Mark Twain's classic tale, the impish Tom Sawyer devises a scheme to get his friends to pay to do his chore In conclusion All these examples show how difficult it is to price something.
 People are good at assessing relative values - whether something is worth more or less than something else but struggle when trying to decide on absolute values.
 People are also swayed by how things are presented to them.
 Whether this is at a subconscious or conscious level, their choices are affected by how we present our pricing.
 Therefore, it pays to study the psychological aspects of pricing and exploit them to your advantage.

-Fig.6 Price decoys

-In Mark Twain's classic tale, the impish Tom Sawyer devises a scheme to get his friends to pay to do his chore.

-Wise Words

-"There are two fools in any market: one that does not charge enough and the other that charges too much."

-Old Russian proverb

-Pricing structures How to optimize your pricing structures As product managers, we rarely set a single price for our propositions.

-Instead, a pricing structure is established for a portfolio of offers.
-This article describes some of the common pricing structures used.
-Decide on your pricing approach Your first decision is to decide on your pricing approach.
-Fig. 7 shows the range of options from the simplest on the left, where everyone gets everything to a 'Build your own' (BYO) offer on the right-hand side.
-This is where typically there is a large range of options and customers get to pick the set of components or modules that suit their requirements.
-The risk is that the offer gets too complex and neither your sales team nor your customers fully understand the options or the potential interactions between different modules and components.
-Fig. 7 Pricing approval No-frills offer This price structure can help generate customer excitement.
+Pricing structures How to optimise your pricing structures As product managers we rarely set a single price for our propositions.
+Instead a pricing structure is established for a portfolio of offers.
+This article describes some of the common pricing structures used in Telecoms and IT.
+No-frills offer As a first step, this price structure can help generate customer excitement.
 How?
 Simply by delivering a 'no-frills' offer at an attractive headline price.
 Having this offer in the market serves several purposes.
-It sets a competitive price point that stops competitors from undercutting your pricing, positions you for inclusion in competitive bids, and delivers the 'no-frills' solution that value-minded customers look for Bundling Another common approach is 'bundling'.
+It sets a competitive price point that stops competitors undercutting your pricing, it positions you for inclusion in competitive bids and delivers the 'no-frills' solution that value-minded customers look for.
+Bundling Another common approach in IT and Telecoms industries is 'bundling'.
 This is where a range of products are sold as a single indivisible package.
-One of the key aims is to provide 'sticky' solutions, i.e., ones that make it less likely (or more difficult) for customers to leave.
-While 'bundling' is a common technique, there are pitfalls to beware of.
-The contents must all be relevant to your target customers, or else they'll either try to unpick the bundle or believe they are paying for unwanted elements.
-Also, the total price of the bundle must be less than buying each separate element - there's no fixed rule, but a 10-15% discount is a good starting point.
-Ladder pricing Pricing structure can be used in conjunction with a well-aligned range of propositions to encourage upselling.
-In this case, the price structure delivers a ladder of propositions at overlapping price points to encourage customers to migrate up to a higher value solution on the next rung of the ladder.
-A simple example is the car industry.
-Every car vendor supplies a range of vehicles, and each vehicle has many optional extras such as a sunroof, alloy wheels, or leather The Perfect Price Structure?
+One of the key aims is to provide 'sticky' solutions, i.e. ones that make it less likely (or more difficult) for customers to leave.
+Whilst 'bundling' is a common technique there are pitfalls to beware.
+The contents must all be relevant to your target The Perfect Price Structure?